hasanilyas/CARE-Test/README.md

  CARETEST Folder contains the backend of the Application

  # What You'll Need
- MySQL version 5.6 or later
+ MySQL version 5.6 or later,
  Maven 3.2
  # You might need eclipse 2018-09 because backend is build using Spring Tool Suite 4 which is only compatiable with Eclipse 2018-09